jimin530/VoiceRecognition_siri/README.md

 From now on, you can talk with Google Voice!

-If you want to exit Google Voice, just say "Hello".
+If you want to exit Google Voice, just say "Bye".